Bikini Cavegirl

 Bikini Cavegirl (also known as Teenage Cavegirl) is a softcore pornographic film made by Fred Olen Ray under the pseudonyms "Nicholas Medina" and "Sherman Scott".
 It has been described as "a sexy makeover", but not a remake, of Ray's earlier film Dinosaur Island.
 It was released directly to video in 2004 under the title Teenage Cavegirl, and is shown on cable as Bikini Cavegirl.

 Plot

-A prehistoric cavegirl named Tahra (Jezebelle Bond) with a penchant for passion finds pleasure in the company of archeologists when she is accidentally transported to the future.
-There she encounters two archaeologists named Richard (Voodoo) and Sharon (Kennedy Johnston).
-After several adventures, many of them sexual, Tahra's lover Tiko (Evan Stone) also finds his way to the future.
+A prehistoric cavegirl named Tahra with a penchant for passion finds pleasure in the company of archeologists when she is accidentally transported to the future.
+There she encounters two archaeologists named Richard (Voodoo) and Sharon.
+After several adventures, many of them sexual, Tahra's lover Tiko also finds his way to the future.
 Eventually, all of them are transported back to the time of Tahra.
-This story also has an unexpected science fiction twist ending.